 Sustainable houses are designed in a way that minimises their environmental impact.
 By building them from eco-friendly materials, reducing waste during the construction process and making their energy and water usage more efficient, it’s possible to create a home that produces a significantly smaller carbon footprint over the course of its lifetime.

-Many people are looking to make their homes sustainable, in some cases taking them completely off-grid.
+Many people are looking to completely remove their homes off-grid.
 Whether you want to create an entirely self sufficient house or just make it more environmentally friendly, there are a number of ways to reduce your home’s carbon footprint.

 How to Make Self Sufficient and Sustainable Houses